MananSoni42/manansoni42.github.io/_posts/2018-07-03-Movie-Recommendations.md

 </details>
 <br>

 Let's move on.
 We want to recommend movies to Arthur.
 We will use a simple approach - predict the ratings Arthur will give to unseen movies.
-Then we can easily recommend movies by recommending the highest rated movies that Arthur hasn't seen yet.
+Then we can easily recommend movies by suggesting the highest rated movies that Arthur hasn't seen yet.
 The basic idea of computing ratings is based on a notion of similarity.
 We need to find movies which are more/less similar based on the rating matrix given above.

 ### Notation
 R is an MxN rating matrix.
-Consequently M denotes the total number of users and N denotes the total number of movies.
+Consequently, M denotes the total number of users, and N denotes the total number of movies.

 ### Algorithm
 Let's define a similarity function.
 This is known as the **cosine similarity** function.
-It's name is due to the fact that **it treats each movie (A column in the rating matrix) as a vector and computes the cosine distance between 2 given movies**.
+It's named so as **it treats each movie (A column in the rating matrix) as a vector and computes the cosine distance between 2 given movies**.
 ![sim_easy](/assets/img/post_imgs/rec/sim_easy.png)
 Here is the full version if you need to code it yourself:
 ![sim_full](/assets/img/post_imgs/rec/sim_full.png)